perliedman/tiled-maps/README.md

 ## About this document

 This is a short, free and open introduction to the concept of tiled maps.
 It covers the basics as well as a lot of technical detail on how tiling maps work, for example projections and how coordinates are handled.
-It assumes basic knowledge about maps an geography.
+It assumes basic knowledge about maps and geography.
 A good start before reading this document is for example [mapschool](http://macwright.org/mapschool/).

 ## Introduction